Heinrich Maier: Opposition to Nazism

 Maier "impressed" with charisma and enthusiasm, he had a high level of intelligence and scientifically sound training, was interested in art and politics and felt deeply connected to his home country.
-Enthusiastic contact, coupled with a warm and open personality, made many friendships open to him all social classes; however, he paid special attention to the care and upbringing of children and adolescents to independent and mature personalities; “dealing with them was uncomplicated and comradely..."
+Enthusiastic contact, coupled with a warm and open personality, made many friendships open to him across all social classes; however, he paid special attention to the care and upbringing of children and adolescents to independent and mature personalities; “dealing with them was uncomplicated and comradely..."
 According to contemporary witnesses, Maier was "a real buddy", "a happy person” and an “accurate soccer player.”

 With the abolition of religious instruction by the Nazi regime, Maier also lost his job as a religion teacher at the Albertus Magnus School in Vienna Währing in 1938, but remained chaplain in the parish of Gersthof-St. Leopold in Vienna Währing, deepened his theological studies and received his doctorate in July 1942 (second doctorate - theology).
 He then violated the orders of his ecclesiastical authorities in that he not only acted "purely as a pastoral" but also politically.

-Maier was very involved in the resistance against the National Socialists.
+Maier was very involved in the resistance against the Nazi Party.
 Maier had been actively involved in the idea of resistance since 1940 and saw himself as a priest committed to it.
-His Christian faith and his humanistic worldview forced him to take action, against the advice of his superiors, against National Socialism.
+His Christian faith and his humanistic worldview forced him to take action, against the advice of his superiors, against Nazism.
 As early as May and June 1940, he contacted resistance groups around Jakob Kaiser, Felix Hurdes, Lois Weinberger, Adolf Schärf and Karl Seitz.
 Out of his conviction, the Catholic faith and Austrian patriotism, he was a resistance fighter, who ultimately did not rule out militant means to suppress the Nazi regime.
-He founded the resistance group Maier-Messner-Caldonazzi together with the Tyrolean Catholic-monarchist resistance fighter Walter Caldonazzi from Mals in South Tyrol and later from Kramsach in North Tyrol, who already led a resistance group with a few hundred members in Tyrol with the policeman Andreas Hofer (a direct descendant of the Tyrolean freedom hero of the same name, Andreas Hofer), and Franz Josef Messner, the tyrolean director of the Semperit works.
+He founded the resistance group Maier-Messner-Caldonazzi together with the Tyrolean Catholic-monarchist resistance fighter Walter Caldonazzi from Mals in South Tyrol and later from Kramsach in North Tyrol, who already led a resistance group with a few hundred members in Tyrol with the policeman Andreas Hofer (a direct descendant of the Tyrolean freedom hero of the same name, Andreas Hofer), and Franz Josef Messner, the Tyrolean director of the Semperit works.
 It was Maier who brought the very different members of the resistance group together and was able to build on a large network of his contacts.
 This Catholic Conservative group is called "perhaps the most spectacular single group of the Austrian resistance."
 The aim of the group was to bring about an end to the horrific regime by military defeat as soon as possible and to re-establish a free and democratic Austria.
 Maier advocated the following principle: "Every bomb that falls on armaments factories shortens the war and spares the civilian population."